Practical help managing your mortgage

 Bristol

-Once POA has been granted and registered with the Office of the Public Guardian, please send us either:
+Once you’ve registered your POA with the Office of the Public Guardian, please send us either:

-• An original or certified copy of the POA certificate.
-This must be posted to us at Bank of Ireland, PO Box 3191, Bristol, BS1 9HY.
+• The original or certified copy of the POA certificate.
+Please post this to Bank of Ireland, PO Box 3191, Bristol, BS1 9HY.

-2. An original or certified copy of proof of address
+• An original or certified copy of proof of their identity and address

 • Full UK/EU passport – not more than 10 years old